Dalkeith, Western Australia: Secession

 In early 2009, residents of Dalkeith formed a movement to secede from the City of Nedlands and form their own local government area, ostensibly the Shire of Dalkeith.
 The residents suggested secession as economically viable - the Shire of Peppermint Grove, the smallest local government area in Australia, was established in 1895 and currently has about 1,600 residents, whereas Dalkeith currently has over 4,000.

+Notable residents

+Notable residents include Gina Rinehart, Kerry Stokes, Michael Bambang Hartono, Malcolm McCusker and Angela Bennett.

+Transport

+Dalkeith is served by Transperth bus routes 23 and 24.